The Best Christmas Towns in America You Should Visit at Least Once

 Best for: Theater and classical music performances

 Named one of the “coolest small towns” in America, Lewisburg has a downtown that’s even more delightful when decorated for Christmas, kicking off with its Holiday Festival, with live music, food, carriage rides and beautiful holiday decorations.
-The town also has a thriving arts scene, so visitors can check out seasonal performances at the Greenbrier Valley Theatre and Carnegie Hall (one of four venues established by steel tycoon Andrew Carnegie that are still in use as theaters today; another is in New York City).
+The town also has a thriving arts scene, so visitors can check out seasonal performances at the Greenbrier Valley Theatre and Carnegie Hall (one of four venues established by steel tycoon Andrew Carnegie that are still in use as theaters today; the most well-known is in New York City).
 More Christmas revelry awaits at The Greenbrier resort, including musical events, storytime with Santa and holiday dinner parties.

 A stay at The Greenbrier may be pricey, so try the more affordable historic property the General Lewis Inn.
 Just a couple of blocks from downtown, this 1834 mansion also features a farm-to-table restaurant.